Raphael40/Java-Course/java-fundamentals/03_data_types-continued.md

 # Java fundamentals - advanced data Types

-In this section we'll cover the following non-primitive data types: Strings, Arrays, Hashes.
-The latter two can also be called data structures.
+In this section we'll cover the following: Strings, Arrays, loops

-### Strings
+## Strings

 **Strings** are essentially objects of the `String` class which are represented by a collection of characters surrounded by double quotes.
 Because a `String` is a class it also has many methods which can be called upon it for a variety of results: